Sana Maulit Muli (film)

 Sana Maulit Muli (lit.
-Hope It Happens Again) is a 1995 Filipino romantic drama film directed by Olivia M. Lamasan starring Lea Salonga and Aga Muhlach, their second film together after the 1992 romantic melodrama film, Bakit Labis Kitang Mahal.
+Hope It Happens Again) is a 1995 Filipino romantic drama film directed by Olivia M. Lamasan from a story and screenplay she co-wrote with Jose Javier Reyes, Mel Mendoza-Del Rosario, and Shaira Mella Salvador.
+Starring Lea Salonga and Aga Muhlach, in their second film together after Bakit Labis Kitang Mahal in 1992, it revolves around two lovers whose long-distance relationship drifted them apart.

-The critically acclaimed film won 1 award at the FAMAS Awards, and was nominated for 4, including Best Picture, Best Screenplay, and Best Actor & Actress for Lea Salonga and Aga Muhlach.
-It also received 6 wins at the Gawad Urian Award, including Best Picture and Best Screenplay and was also nominated for 6 categories.
-The film also won 3 awards and was nominated for 4 at the Luna Awards, which was then known as the FAP Awards.

-In celebration of its 20th anniversary, the film was digitally restored and screened at the Cine Adarna, University of the Philippines Film Institute.
+Produced and distributed by Star Cinema, the film was theatrically released on August 9, 1995.
+In celebration of its 20th anniversary, it was digitally restored and remastered by ABS-CBN Film Restoration and Central Digital Lab and was screened at the Cine Adarna, University of the Philippines Film Institute.

 Plot

-Agnes is a meek and dependent girl living with her long-time boyfriend Jerry.
-When she is invited to live with her estranged mother in California, Jerry pushes her to go through with the trip despite her protests, for him to focus on his work and build his career as an advertising executive.
+Agnes is a meek and dependent girl living with her long-time boyfriend, Jerry.
+When she is invited to live with her estranged mother in California, Jerry pushes her to go through with the trip despite her protests for him to focus on his work and build his career as an advertising executive.
 Agnes struggles to survive in the United States and tries several times to return to the country, but Jerry insists on prolonging her stay as he struggles to save up for their marriage and support his parents and siblings.
-He encourages her to get a job and Agnes starts working as a caregiver.
-Agnes tries to convince Jerry to let her return again and reasons that she has the money to support herself but Jerry insists that as the man of the relationship, he should be capable of supporting her.
+He encourages her to get a job, and Agnes starts working as a caregiver.
+Agnes tries to convince Jerry to let her return and reasons that she has the money to support herself, but Jerry insists that as the man of the relationship, he should be capable of supporting her.
 Jerry starts to avoid Agnes, stressing Agnes out more.
 The long distance puts a strain on their relationship and ultimately ends when a scared and distraught Agnes is unable to contact Jerry after being put in danger one night.
-Time passes and Agnes becomes more independent and outgoing, working hard until she lands a job as a real estate agent.
-Meanwhile, Jerry travels to the United States and visits Agnes, with the intention of getting her back.
-Jerry is overwhelmed by the cultural difference of the United States and the Philippines, Agnes' success in her career, and the changes in Agnes herself.
+Time passes, and Agnes becomes more independent and outgoing, working hard until she lands a job as a real estate agent.

+Meanwhile, Jerry travels to the United States and visits Agnes, intending to get her back.
+Jerry is overwhelmed by the cultural difference between the United States and the Philippines, Agnes's success in her career, and the changes in Agnes herself.
 Despite this, they still manage to mend their relationship, but Jerry accepts that he is simply unsuited for the kind of lifestyle they have in the United States.
 He leaves Agnes and decides to return home to the Philippines.

 Days later, Jerry returned to his former job in the advertising agency.
-After the work is done, he walks alone in the busy street and suddenly, he notices in the back and he found that Agnes has returned to the Philippines.
-The two were happily reunited and they walked together as the screen slowly fades.
+After the work was done, he walked alone in the busy street.
+Suddenly, he noticed in the back that Agnes had returned to the Philippines.
+The two were happily reunited, and they walked together as the screen slowly faded.